 Teaches footwork, hand-eye coordination, forehand and backhand glove work

 Infielders partner up in this drill.
 I recommend middle infielders work together for added rapport.
 Partners line up 5-10 ft. away and field balls from each other on the short hop.
 Focus on posture, glove positioning, and judgement on how to secure the ball cleanly based on distances away from the hop and base runner scenarios.
 Make it a contest to see which group can go longest without an error.

 Teaches communication, footwork, fly balls

 Make 2 or 3 lines of players and simply toss the ball randomly in between them.
 This is a good drill for the younger players to help teach the importance of communication on the field.
 Make sure they’re yelling “mine” or “got it” and that the other players assume responsibility to get out of the way.

 This is just a small sample of the many drills you can run to make your indoor baseball practice worth the effort.
 If you took the time to read this, you should definitely take the time to browse the internet for other ideas and tips specifically for indoor work.
-Another tool that can definitely help improve productivity during indoor workouts is the Beacon Athletics Phantom Indoor Batting Cage!
+A tool that can definitely help improve productivity during indoor workouts is the Beacon Athletics Phantom Indoor Batting Cage.
 This indoor batting cage was designed specifically for easy set up and take down.
 It only takes two people less than 5 minutes and when it’s down, there is nothing left hanging from the ceiling.
 Why mess with expensive and bulky cages that require motors and switches for raising and lowering them?
 This cage is a fraction of the price with less potential components to fail.
 It really is simple engineering at its finest and we have not had one complaint about it.
 Check out the installation video here and take a look at all of our batting cages and batting cage accessories.
-All Beacon Built and Made in the USA.
+All are Beacon Built and Made in the USA.